Dan White (actor): Early life

 White was born in 1908 to George and Orpha White about 1 mi from the Suwannee River in Falmouth, Florida.
 He was one of 13 siblings.
 The family later moved to Lakeland, Florida.

 White acted in a show with Frances Langford in Tampa's Rialto Theatre.
-During this period he met Matilda Mae "Tilda" Spivey.
+During this period, he met Matilda Mae "Tilda" Spivey.
 They wed on February 25, 1933.
-Tilda had a two-year-old child from a previous marriage by the name of Arthur Grant Gifford.
-He still longed for a career in entertainment and resigned from the CCC in 1935 and started his journey to Hollywood with his small family.
-In January 1936, he stopped at Texarkana, Arkansas, while Tilda awaited the birth of their second child.
+Tilda had a two-year-old son from a previous marriage, Arthur Grant Gifford.
+He still longed for a career in entertainment, resigned from the CCC in 1935, and began his journey to Hollywood with his small family.
+In January 1936, he stopped in Texarkana, Arkansas, while Tilda awaited the birth of their second child.
 Her sister, Mary, who was in Texarkana, invited the Whites to stay there for a few months.
 After the birth of the baby, June Larue White, the Whites continued toward California.

 In Hollywood

-Upon return in 1938, he got work with the Republic Pictures Corporation, making six films in his first year.
-The first film was Prairie Moon, with Gene Autry.
+Upon returning in 1938, he got work with Republic Pictures Corporation, making six films in his first year.
+The first film was Prairie Moon, starring Gene Autry.
 White made $55 a week during that picture.
 He claimed to have made about 300 films and 150 television cameos during his years in Hollywood.
 Around 70 percent were Westerns.
 His well-known films include The Yearling, Distant Drums, Red River, To Kill a Mockingbird, Giant, Duel in the Sun, Four Faces West, Jailhouse Rock, and Touch of Evil.

 During this time, White and his wife had a third child, Donald Curtis White (born November 9, 1941).
 The films that made White most famous were his numerous appearances in B-Westerns, where he portrayed the antagonist.
 During the 1950s and 1960s, he started turning to television.
 He was offered the role of "Sam the Bartender" on Gunsmoke, but he didn't commit to the idea.
-He asked his best friend Glenn Strange to apply for the job instead.
+He asked his best friend, Glenn Strange, to apply for the job instead.
+Dan's final movie was Black Sunday (1977).